alexeagle/rules_uv/readme.md

 The created venv will use the default Python 3 runtime defined in rules_python.

+Note: The resulting virtual environment doesn't link to first-party packages in a monorepo.
+Consider [rules_py](https://github.com/aspect-build/rules_py) which provides this feature, and creates a virtualenv target for every `py_binary` and `py_test` target.
+Like `uv`, it uses a very fast Rust binary to create the venv dynamically for every execution.

 ## Multi-platform setup

 `uv` supports generating platform-specific requirements files, and `rules_uv` exposes this configuration, and a multi-platform setup might look like this: